 Period of introduction (basic residential training) for doctors in Sweden

-On 1 July 2021, basic residential training (bastjänstgöring, BT) will be introduced in Sweden.
+On 1 July 2021, basic residential training (bastjänstgöring, BT) was introduced in Sweden.
 BT takes place after authorisation, and is a period of introduction within the framework of specialist training (specialiseringstjänstgöring, ST).
 The new medical educational programmes involve a licence to practice directly after graduation, so medical internship (allmänstjänstgöring, AT) will be phased out.
+BT also applies to you if your medical qualification is from another country.

 European Professional Card for nurses, pharmacists and physiotherapists